osmoscraft/osmosnote/packages/server/public/devlog.md

 - First run: config repo
   - Init repo with demo content
 - Chinese character causes line height to jump.
+- When line ends with link, insert a new line at the end causes link to open
+- Support default "Triage" tag (any alternatives?)
+- After navigation back, scroll position is lost
+- Quick insert of ISO local date could help
+- It's very easy to open the same doc twice and saving the older one will overwrite the new one.
+- Cancel remote action after cursor move
+- Status bar could overflow into multiple lines

 - DONE
   - Click to open link in current window